timghaly/EcoFoldDB/README.md

 chmod +x EcoFoldDB_annotate.sh
 ```
 ### Install Foldseek
-Using GPU-compatible Foldseek is highly recommened for metagenome-scale annotations (i.e., millions of proteins).
+Using GPU-compatible Foldseek is highly recommened for metagenome-scale annotations (i.e., for millions of proteins).
 Protein sequences are converted directly to a structural database using the ProstT5 protein-structure language model (400-4000x faster than predicting structures with ColabFold).
 GPU can accelarate inference by one to two orders of magnitude